gsinclair/whitestone/doc/whitestone.markdown

       -v, --verbose
       -h, --help

-In most cases, you'd just run `attest`.
-If your tests live under `spec` instead of `test`, you'd run `attest -t spec`.
-Sometimes you want to focus on one test file, say `test/atoms/test_nucleus.rb`: run `attest nucleus`.
+In most cases, you'd just run `whitestone`.
+If your tests live under `spec` instead of `test`, you'd run `whitestone -t spec`.
+Sometimes you want to focus on one test file, say `test/atoms/test_nucleus.rb`: run `whitestone nucleus`.
 A single test file may contain many top-level tests, though.
 If you want to narrow it down
-further: `attest -e display nucleus`.
-Finally, if you're working on some tests in `etc/scratch.rb` that are not in your test suite (not under `test`): `attest -f etc/scratch.rb`.
+further: `whitestone -e display nucleus`.
+Finally, if you're working on some tests in `etc/scratch.rb` that are not in your test suite (not under `test`): `whitestone -f etc/scratch.rb`.

 Don't forget the `{testdir}/_setup.rb` file.
 It may usefully contain: